sifrproject/bioportal_import_ontologies/README.md

 # bioportal_import_ontologies
 Ruby scripts to import ontologies from differents sources (BioPortal, cropontology.org, any URL) to a BioPortal Appliance

+Fill the config.rb and import_array.rb files.
+Then run import_ontology.rb

 This script is using 2 files : config.rb (see config.rb.sample) and import_array.json (see import_array.json.sample)

 * config.rb contains informations to connect to the appliance (appliance URL, apikey, user that will upload the ontologies)